-In 2020, we hired 47 new permanent members of staff, 47% of whom were women.
+In 2017, we hired 23 new permanent members of staff 34% of whom were women.

 Moreover, Frontier is a relatively diverse company, notwithstanding the majority of staff being based in our UK office.
-This is reflected in the composition of Frontier staff by nationality and reflects the efforts made by Frontier's recruitment team.
-41 nationalities are represented, with 57% of staff born outside of the UK.
+This is reflected in the composition of Frontier staff by nationality and reflects the effort made by Frontier's recruitment team.